PennyLaneAI/pennylane/doc/introduction/measurements.rst

-Devices supporting mid-circuit measurements (defined using :func:`~.pennylane.measure`) and conditional operations (defined using :func:`~.pennylane.cond`) natively can estimate dynamic circuits by executing them one shot at the time.
+Devices supporting mid-circuit measurements (defined using :func:`~.pennylane.measure`) and conditional operations (defined using :func:`~.pennylane.cond`) natively can estimate dynamic circuits by executing them one shot at a time.
 This is the default behaviour of a QNode that has a device supporting mid-circuit measurements, as well as any QNode with the :func:`~.pennylane.dynamic_one_shot` quantum function transform.
+As the name suggests, this transform only works for QNode executing with finite shots and it will raise an error if the device does not support mid-circuit measurements natively.
+The :func:`~.pennylane.defer_measurements` transform therefore remains the default for analytic calculations.

 The :func:`~.pennylane.dynamic_one_shot` transform is usually advantageous compared with the :func:`~.pennylane.defer_measurements` transform in the large-number-of-mid-circuit-measurements and small-number-of-shots limit.
 This is because, unlike the deferred measurement principle, the method does not need an additional wire for every mid-circuit measurement present in the circuit.
 Otherwise, one generally gets equivalent results, so you may try both in an attempt to improve performance without worrying further about accuracy.

 The transform can be applied to a QNode as follows: